University of Southampton

 Stephen Beers joined the University of Southampton, Faculty of Medicine in 2002.
 He leads a research group in the Centre for Cancer Immunology studying antibody immunotherapy drugs and their mechanisms of action.
 The Beers’ group focuses on understanding the role of host factors such as obesity, nutrition and the tumour microenvironment in helping cancers turn off the patients’ immune system so that the cancer can grow and avoid eradication with treatment.
 The group aims through uncovering host derived immune resistance mechanisms to improve existing immunotherapies and develop new strategies and drugs to enhance patient responses.

-Dr Paul Skipp
+Professor Paul Skipp

 Associate Professor in Proteomics

-Dr Skipp is the Head of Proteomics at the Centre for Proteomic Research based at the University of Southampton.
+Professor Skipp is the Head of Proteomics at the Centre for Proteomic Research based at the University of Southampton.
 Paul leads the ABC Discover project.
 The research aims to use precision medicine technologies to generate molecular handprints of breast cancer to advance our understanding of metastatic breast cancer, its recurrence and the impact of diet and lifestyle on patient outcome.
 The research focuses on developing new biomarker tools to identify risk and provide early detection of Stage IV breast cancer.